+- Independent Executive Director

+- BEc

+- 1 July 2015

-- Mr. Reilly has over 20 year's investment banking experience including financial markets, financial risk management and corporate finance.
+- Mr Reilly has over 20 year's investment banking experience including financial markets, financial risk management and corporate finance.
 He worked in investment banking in London for over 10 years, and his clients have included a number of global corporations and fund managers based in Australia, the UK and Europe.
 Since leaving banking he has had 10 years working in the junior resources sector.

-Anthony was a founding Director of a private Brazil incorporated.

 Anthony was a founding Director of a private Brazil incorporated gold exploration company and he has also served as an Executive Director of several other ASX listed resources.

-Interest in Shares, Options and - 45,569,336 Ordinary Fully Paid Shares Performance Rights 1 2,015,667 Unlisted Options
+45,569,336 Ordinary Fully Paid Shares 2,015,667 Unlisted Options

-Internal Committees - Member of the Audit Committee
+Member of the Audit Committee

-Directorships held in other listed entities - Paradigm Metals Ltd (13 September 2013, resigned 08 March 2016) (Within the last 3 years) - Hawkley Oil and Gas (14 October 2014, resigned 19 February 2016)
+Paradigm Metals Ltd (13 September 2013, resigned 8 March 2016) Hawkley Oil and Gas (14 October 2014, resigned 19 February 2016)